JustinGarvida/portfolio/README.md

-# PersonalWebsite
+# Personal Portfolio Website
-Project Description:
+## Project Description
-This project is a personal website that displays all of the projects and the experience that I have accumulated in my computer science career!
+This personal website showcases all the projects and experiences accumulated throughout my computer science career, highlighting my skills and achievements!

+Want to view my project?
+Click the link below!
+XXXXX

+## Tech Stack
+To create this personal portfolio, I used React.js and TailwindCSS to create the components and the layout of this project.
+Because this was just a personal portfolio website, there is no backend portion for this project